thespacedoctor/soxspipe/docs/source/utils/prepare_frames.md

 **1. Trim Overscan**

 The first thing we need to do is trim off the overscan area of the image.
-The science-pixel regions for the detectors are read from the [Detector Parameters](../files/detector_parameters.md) file.
+The science-pixel regions for the detectors are read from the detector parameters file.

 **2. ADU to Electrons**